caolan/async/README.md

 __Arguments__

-* `tasks` - An array or object containing functions to run.
+* `tasks` - A collection containing functions to run.
 Each function is passed a `callback(err, result)` which it must call on completion with an error `err` (which can be `null`) and an optional `result` value.
 * `callback(err, results)` - An optional callback to run once all the functions